Wowiee3/SunwayCTF-challs/web_schools/README.md

 </details>

+Warn: If you are using ctfd-whale, the plugin will write a generated flag to the ENV named `FLAG`.
+Overwrite this behavior or avoid using `FLAG` in ENV to prevent the true flag getting overwritten.

 Note: `docs/solve.py` can be used to check if the challenge is working as intended.
 It will solve the challenge and get the flag.